ningpengtao-coder/gitlab-foss/doc/ci/environments.md

 The information shown in the **Environments** page is limited to the latest deployments, but an environment can have multiple deployments.

-> **Notes:**
->
+**Note:**

-> - While you can create environments manually in the web interface, we recommend
->   that you define your environments in `.gitlab-ci.yml` first.
-They will
->   be automatically created for you after the first deploy.
+- While you can create environments manually in the web interface, we recommend that you define your environments in `.gitlab-ci.yml` first.
+They will be automatically created for you after the first deploy.
-> - The environments page can only be viewed by users with [Reporter permission](../user/permissions.md#project-members-permissions)
+- The environments page can only be viewed by users with [Reporter permission](../user/permissions.md#project-members-permissions) and above.
->   and above.
 For more information on permissions, see the [permissions documentation](../user/permissions.md).
-> - Only deploys that happen after your `.gitlab-ci.yml` is properly configured
->   will show up in the **Environment** and **Last deployment** lists.
+- Only deploys that happen after your `.gitlab-ci.yml` is properly configured will show up in the **Environment** and **Last deployment** lists.

 ### Viewing deployment history